-Anyway, I’m happy to share these free moon phase printables in Chinese, Korean, and English!
-I hope they can help your family with homeschooling, distance learning, or supplementing regular school.
+Since we’re hoping to raise trilingual children, I created our Montessori moon phase 3-part cards in Chinese, Korean, and English.
+I hope they can help your family with homeschooling or supplementing regular school.

-Important moon phases vocabulary in Chinese, Korean, English
+Important moon phases names in Chinese, Korean, English

 - 月球 (Yuèqiú) or 月亮 (Yuèliàng)